Each subcommittee is pursuing research, articles, trends, and best practice information on the design of all types of learning environments.

-Subcommittee co-Chairs: Kate Scurlock, AIA and Irene Monis, AIA
+Subcommittee co-Chairs: Kate Scurlock, AIA and Jess Dancer

 The Informal Learning Environments Subcommittee is focused on the role of informal learning environments as places of learning, researching, and teaching.
 Informal Learning Environments include a wide range of project types which include, but are not limited to: Libraries, Museums, Interpretation Centers, Corporate and Convention Facilities, Nature and Environmental Centers; which support life-long learning.
 These project types, often focused on experiential learning, have unique requirements which differ from traditional learning environments.
 The subcommittee is pursuing research on trends and developing knowledge to support the AIA CAE on Informal Learning Projects.

-The Subcommittee meets via conference call on the fourth Tuesday of every month and is charged with: Developing knowledge; Identifying, performing, documenting, and disseminating research; Communicating with the AIA CAE members; Coordinating with AIA CAE Conference chairs.
+The Subcommittee is charged with: Developing knowledge; Identifying, performing, documenting, and disseminating research; Communicating with the AIA CAE members; Coordinating with AIA CAE Conference chairs.

 Research Task Force

-co-Chairs: Dina Sorensen and Caroline Lobo, PhD, AIA, and Valerie Caruolo, Assoc AIA
+co-Chairs: Dina Sorensen, Caroline Lobo, PhD, AIA, and Valerie Caruolo, Assoc AIA

 The Research Task Force aims to position research as a knowledge asset for the American Institute of Architects Committee on Architecture for Education members and affiliated organizations by establishing a research agenda reflective of contemporary themes and needs.
 In addition to establishing an agenda; over the next nine months we will prioritize relevant topic domains, empower practitioners who are leading innovative design and research initiatives, define goals that promote the translation of expertise from outside disciplines into design and education, and provide relevant resources for members.
 Learn more on the CAE Research webpage.